blaulaub/jback/jback-sec-model/README.md

 ## The entities

-This packages defines the basic entities of the security model of our system:
+This packages conceptualizes the basic entities of the security model of our system:

 * **Principal** is someone who can be authenticated (by, e.g., a password)